We have a new addition in the dining room…an elephant…a wicker elephant…we literally have an elephant in the room that we’re gonna talk about today.

 Followed by a few coats of lightened Carrot Stick.
 I mixed the paint myself and went with a 1 part Carrot Stick to 4 parts white paint combo in our paint sprayer.

 I like him orange, I really do.
 But something to me is feeling off in the dining room.
-I’m starting to rethink the neon chairs, pink mirror, Miami Beach vibe.
+I’m starting to rethink the neon chairs, pink mirror, and Miami Beach vibe.
 It’s not really what I meant to have going on in here.
 I like it and all, it’s just not me, although Colby likes the summery vibe.
-That’s when I got to thinking…maybe I need pattern?
+That’s when I got to thinking…maybe I need a pattern?
 Maybe the curtains need to be switched out?

-Naturally I started playing curtains in PhotoShop.
+Naturally, I started playing curtains in PhotoShop.
 Option #1…

 That’s Linea Paramount Caspian Nate Berkus fabric for Jo-Ann’s found here.
 And option #2…